-This book discusses the continued emphasis on development gains in India’s national policies and its quest to meet its Sustainable Development Goals.
-It offers an analysis of the laws and infrastructure for environment protection in the country and its ineffectiveness in dealing with the water pollution which have had dire consequences on India’s ecological landscape.
+This book discusses the continued emphasis on development gains in India’s national policies and its quest to meet sustainable development goals.
+It offers an analysis of the laws and infrastructure for environment protection in the country and their ineffectiveness in dealing with the water pollution which has had dire consequences on India’s ecological landscape.

 The book will be of great interest to students and researchers of environment and development studies, public policy, sociology, law and governance, human ecology and economics.